princeton-nlp/c-sts/README.md

   'csv',
   data_files=
   {
-    'train': 'csts_train.csv',
+    'train': 'data/csts_train.csv',
-    'validation': 'csts_validation.csv',
+    'validation': 'data/csts_validation.csv',
-    'test': 'csts_test.csv'
+    'test': 'data/csts_test.csv'
   }
 )
 ```

-**Important: By using this dataset, you agree to not publicly share its unencrypted contents.**
+**Important: By using this dataset, you agree to not publicly share its unencrypted contents or decryption password.**